Information-Based Martingale Optimal Transport: Simple analogy with several optimal transports

-where $(B_t)_{t \in \R}$ is a standard Brownian motion, and
+where $(B_t)_{t \in \R}$ is a standard Brownian motion and

-is called a Schrödinger bridge.
-Hence, $(I_{t}^{(1)})$ is an anticipative representation of a Schrödinger bridge (in dimension one, since we did not introduce a definition of RAPs in higher dimensions) as long as $(X_0,X_1) \sim \pi_S^*$.
-We call this interpolator genuinely noisy, as opposed to artificially noisy, because, in this case, the noise is taken into account in the optimization problem.
-We summarize the three interpolators built using optimal transport in dimension one: \begin{enumerate} \item The default OT interpolator, or, the shortest path interpolator on $[T_0,T_1]$: $\frac{T_1-t}{T_1-T_0} X_0 + \frac{t-T_0}{T_1-T_0} X_1$ where $(X_0,X_1) \sim \pi^*$. \item The artificially noisy OT interpolator on $[T_0,T_1]$: $(I_{t}^{(1)})$, where $(X_0,X_1) \sim \pi^*$. \item The genuinely noisy OT interpolator, or, Schrödinger's bridge on $[T_0,T_1]$: $(I_{t}^{(1)})$, where $(X_0,X_1) \sim \pi_S^*$. \end{enumerate} To re-design these interpolators to suit a martingale setup, let us fix $\X=\Y=\R$, which is the FAM setting.
-We can adapt optimal transport to yield a martingale coupling instead: given $\mu,\nu \in \mathcal{P}_1(\R)$ in convex order,
+is called Schrödinger's bridge.
+Hence, $(I_{t}^{(1)})$ is an anticipative representation of Schrödinger's bridge with volatility parameter equal to $1$ (in dimension one, since we did not introduce a definition of RAPs in higher dimensions) as long as $(X_0,X_1) \sim \pi_S^*$.
+We call this interpolator genuinely noisy, as opposed to artificially noisy, because, in this case, the noise is taken into account in the optimisation problem.
+We summarise the three interpolators built using optimal transport in dimension one: \begin{enumerate} \item The default OT interpolator, or the shortest path interpolator on $[T_0,T_1]$: $(T_1-t)/(T_1-T_0) X_0 + (t-T_0)/(T_1-T_0) X_1$ where $(X_0,X_1) \sim \pi^*$. \item The artificially noisy OT interpolator on $[T_0,T_1]$: $(I_{t}^{(1)})$, where $(X_0,X_1) \sim \pi^*$. \item The genuinely noisy OT interpolator, or Schrödinger's bridge on $[T_0,T_1]$: $(I_{t}^{(1)})$, where $(X_0,X_1) \sim \pi_S^*$. \end{enumerate} To redesign these interpolators to suit a martingale setup, let us fix $\X=\Y=\R$, which is the FAM setting.
+We can adapt optimal transport to yield a martingale coupling instead as discussed in Section 2.4: given $\mu,\nu \in \mathcal{P}_1(\R)$ in convex order,

-We denote the minimizers of this problem by $\pi_m^*$.
+We denote the minimisers of this problem by $\pi_m^*$.
 There are many differences between optimal transport and its martingale counterpart.
 For instance, the most popular cost function $c(x,y)=(x-y)^2$ for optimal transport cannot be used in the martingale context because, in this case, the objective function $\K(\pi)$ does not depend on $\pi$:

-Another difference is that we lose the geodesic interpretation since there is no counterpart to the Wasserstein distance in the martingale context.
+Another difference is that we lose the geodesic interpretation, since there is no counterpart to the Wasserstein distance in the martingale context.
 So, what would be the martingale counterparts to the shortest path, artificially noisy, and genuinely noisy OT interpolators?
-This is not trivial, since the interpolators must be martingales, and $((T_1-t)/(T_1-T_0) X_0 +(t-T_0)/(T_1-T_0) X_1)_{t\in [T_0,T_1]}$ is not a martingale, regardless of the coupling of $(X_0,X_1)$.
+This is not trivial, since the interpolators must be martingales, and $((T_1-t)/(T_1-T_0) X_0 +(t-T_0)/(T_1-T_0) X_1)_{t\in [T_0,T_1]}$ is not a martingale regardless of the coupling of $(X_0,X_1)$.

 Since there is no longer something like a shortest path interpolator, we expect its counterpart in the martingale setup to be discontinuous.
 We propose the process that is equal to $X_0$ in $T_0$ and equal to $X_1$ for $t \in (T_0,T_1]$.
 For the artificially noisy MOT interpolator, the FAM $(M_t)$ with $(X_0,X_1) \sim \pi_m^*$ is a candidate.
 Indeed, it is a martingale, and its noise process is not taken into account in the selection of the optimal coupling $\pi_m^*$.
 Furthermore, if we remove the artificial noise, i.e., we set $A_t^{(1)}=0$ in the expression of $(M_t)$, and denote by $(\mathcal G_t)_{t\in[T_0,T_1]}$ the filtration generated by $((T_1-t)/(T_1-T_0) X_0 +(t-T_0)/(T_1-T_0) X_1)_{t\in[T_0,T_1]}$, we obtain